spacemeshos/testnet-guide/guide/install.md

 **Locate the Installer you downloaded and double click it** to install the App.

 ### OS X
-Drag the Spacemesh app icon in the installer window to the Applications folder shortcut.
+Drag the Spacemesh App icon in the installer window to the Applications folder shortcut.
 Next, open your Applications directory and double click `Spacemesh` to run it.

 ### Windows
 Follow the on screen instructions.
 The installer defaults to launch Spacemesh as soon as it is the installation is complete.